 sails new on a computer with no special environment variables or

-- Stop for a second and think about what you are about to post, and how it will be interpreted by the rest of the Sails userbase.
+Finally, take a moment to think about what you are about to post and how it will be interpreted by the rest of the Sails userbase.
 Make sure it is aligned with our Code of Conduct, and make sure you are not endangering other Sails users by posting a security vulnerability publicly.

 Issues which do not meet these guidelines will usually be closed without being read, with a response asking that the submitter review this contribution guide.
-If this happens to you, realize it is nothing personal and that it may even happen again.
-Please consider that Sails is a large project that receives hundreds of new issue submissions every month, and that we truly appreciate the time you donate to post detailed issues.
+If this happens to you, realize that it's nothing personal, and that it may even happen again.
+Please understand that Sails is a large project that receives hundreds of new issue submissions every month, and that we truly appreciate the time you donate to post detailed issues.
 The more familiar you become with the conventions and ground rules laid out in this contribution guide, the more helpful your future contributions will be for the community.
 You will also earn the respect of core team members and set a good example for future contributors.